Bradford Buildings, West Yorkshire uk

 The Centre was opened at 10 am on 5 November 2015, by Alexandra Burke at the Forster Square entrance, and simultaneously at other entrances by representatives from Bradford City and the Bradford Burns Unit, and by the world's longest-married couple Karam and Kartari Chand

-There are other buildings in Bradford that where new, such as the Multi-Cinema, the Stakis Casino, shopping complexes in the Canal Road area, and many more buildings outside the town core area. most now empty waiting for someone to rent.(Hollywood Bowl Bradford
+There are other buildings in Bradford that where new, such as the Multi-Cinema, the Stakis Casino, shopping complexes in the Canal Road area, and many more buildings outside the town core area. most now empty waiting to rented.(Hollywood Bowl Bradford

 4.2(2K) Bowling Alley